Get Matched With Early Childhood Education Programs

 Each state has their own specific educational requirements for different positions, but in any state you will need to be certified in order to be a teacher’s assistant.

-Other states may use the PRAXIS-para tests or other methods to certify teacher assistants, but you will need certification no matter which state you call home.
+In most states, certified teacher’s assistants are called Paraprofessionals.
+To qualify, you must pass whatever state assessment of teaching assistant skills is required in your state and possibly complete workshops on school violence prevention, and child abuse identification.
+States may also use the PRAXIS-para tests or other methods to certify teacher assistants, but you will need certification no matter which state you call home.

 Teacher’s Assistant Salaries